Shahawar Matin Siraj: Investigation

+Siraj was arrested in 2004.
 According to New York City Police Department (NYPD) records, Siraj was "extremely impressionable due to severe intellectual limitations".
 When asked to participate in an attack on New York City Subway station by an informant, Siraj replied that he had to ask his mother for permission first.
 The NYPD admitted that Siraj never actually agreed to participate in an attack.
 Siraj also had no explosives or understanding of explosives.

 U.S. v.
 Shahawar Matin Siraj

 The trial received significant attention from local media outlets.
 The four-week trial was conducted in Brooklyn's Federal court.

 Defense

 The defense alleged that Siraj was "entrapped" into plotting the crime, after incitement of hatred by the police informant.
 Using his hatred of America, they claimed, he was convinced to commit a crime against American civilians, which he would not normally have been inclined to do.
 Many jurors said in anonymous interviews after the case that the "entrapment defense" was the most convincing in their hesitation to convict him.

 They attacked the credibility of the prosecution's lead witness, Osama Eldawoody, on grounds that he was paid a total of $100,000 for his work as an informer, $25,000 of which he received during the year he conversed with Siraj.
 It was the informant's salary, they argued, that kept him interested in the issue and encouraged him to bring Siraj into such a predicament.
 Eldawoody stated he did not turn Siraj in for money, but rather, as a good Muslim who believed that his faith was not one to be degraded into one of terrorism.
 He is not likely to work for the NYPD again, simply because he may be recognized from the trial and/or his previous eavesdroppings.

 The validity of the tapes was raised, and it was asserted that they may have been subject to review and censorship by the New York City Police Department, which was working alongside Eldawoody during his information-gathering visits.
 It was asserted that perhaps that the tapes were reviewed for incriminating content and may have been selectively edited—either by deletion or by Eldawoody himself—to leave out statements of encouragement and "entrapment" by Eldawoody that could have been critical proof for the defense.